gloriakim-cs-projects/2020-flutter-Pace-Planet-coding/README.md

 - **Benefits:** I already know how to build most features.
 - **Drawbacks:** I need Illustrator to draw the growing lighthouse.
 Sounds no fun.

+**WHY?** COVID-19
 **6. Geo-Planet**

 Find a hint to search for a new planet!
 - **Requirements:** Android Studio
 - **Benefits:** I know how to use Android Studio, and it sounds fun!
 - **Drawbacks:** Due to COVID-19, people should not be encouraged to go outside.
 So, this project should be accurate enough to search inside of a small house/apartment.
 However, it is pretty difficult to do it.

+**WHY?** No uniqueness
+**7. VR: Starry Night

+See stars and planets inside of your house!
+- **Requirements:** Unity
+- **Benefits:** VA sounds cool. helps people to stay home (help preventing COVID-19)
+- **Drawbacks:** Similar apps already available. https://play.google.com/store/apps/details?id=us.kvasha.startracker&hl=en_US

+**WHY?** Probably out of time
+**4. GAME: Planet Collector / Planet Go**

+Collect planets, just like Pokemon Go.
+Float the planet (플래닛이 둥둥 떠다님).
+Once in a while (maybe 10 minutes or 30 minutes), Octocat visits you, and it will give you some presents (such as a planet with Special Edition).
+- **Requirements:** Unity, Illustrator
+- **Benefits:** It fits for Octocat Competition.
+VA sounds cool.
+- **Drawbacks:** I have never built a VR app, and I may not finish it on time.
+I probably need to create a bunch of images using Illustrator, which I need to purchase.
+The description does not sound fun.